 A decade ago I began working in this industry as a full service photographer only selling wall art & finished portrait products.
 When I have been blessed to visit these clients homes today their portraits are still adorning their walls.
 Timeless and loved, they know exactly where their albums and portrait boxes are.
 It always overwhelms me with a feeling of gratefulness.
 Through my years in the business digital files became the demand and therefore I eventually began to sell digital files.
 While I still believe there is good reason for digital files, almost every time I speak with a client who sole purchased digital files, almost every single time, they confess that their digital files are still on a disc or usb or computer somewhere because they simply “have not had time”.

 You don’t have time.
 That is the reality of life.
 This is why you pay a full service professional photographer.
 I feel very convicted & passionate about this.
 My job as a professional photographer isn’t only to capture a milestone or a day but to preserve memories.
 There is no greater impact than to print a moment in time.

-Creating heirloom quality portraits and albums that will stand the test of time is a commitment Shelby and I feel passionate about.
-It’s what we specialize in, it’s what we do, it’s what we believe in.
-No matter who your professional photographer is, we want you to know the power of a print.
+Creating heirloom quality portraits and albums that will stand the test of time is a commitment I feel passionate about.
+It’s what I specialize in & it’s what I believe in.
+No matter who your professional photographer is, I want you to know the power of a print.